Sudha Nandagopal, CEO Social Venture Partners International

-Sudha Nandagopal is a connector, organizer, strategist, and community builder working at the intersection of racial and social justice.
-She focuses on examining systems of power and shifting power outward to those most affected by issues of inequity and injustice.
-In her career in strategic communications, campaigns and politics, and through her leadership as a board member for movement-building organizations like OneAmerica, Sudha has developed expertise in engagement with a particular focus on building power with communities of color, immigrants, refugees, and individuals with limited-English proficiency.
+Sudha is a highly regarded organizer, facilitator, strategist, and movement builder focused on democratizing systems of power and shifting power outward to those most affected by injustice and oppression.
+Her career includes leadership roles in strategic communications, international organizing, program design, policy creation, and political campaigns.
+Through this work and her leadership in social, environmental, and racial justice organizations Sudha has developed expertise in multi-sector stakeholder engagement, networks, collaborative problem solving, and building power with communities of color, immigrants, and refugees.

 “I am thrilled to join the SVP community as SVPI continues to expand our focus to community-driven impact.
 Given the scale of the challenges our communities face, it is more important than ever to learn and experiment together to democratize power and make philanthropy more accountable to those who are most impacted by systems of oppression.
 I look forward to collaborating and continuing to grow our movement and I am deeply appreciative of the SVPI board and staff for putting their trust in me during this pivotal moment for the organization and network.”